 - Moyamoya disease: a rare, progressive cerebrovascular disorder caused by blocked arteries at the base of the brain

-- Williams syndrome: a developmental disorder characterized by mild to moderate intellectual disability or learning problems, unique personality characteristics, distinctive facial features, and heart and blood vessel problems
+- Williams syndrome: a developmental disorder characterized by heart and blood vessel problems alongside mild to moderate intellectual disability or learning problems and distinctive facial features.

-Conditions treated in the Pediatric Renovascular Hypertension Program
+Conditions treated by the Pediatric Renovascular Hypertension Program

 There are several conditions treated within the Pediatric Renovascular Hypertension Program.
 Specific diagnoses include:

 - Renal artery stenosis